petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/exporting-and-importing-object-definitions.md

    ![Click the Actions button in the Application Bar and select Import Object.](./exporting-and-importing-object-definitions/images/02.png)

-1. Enter a *name* for the new object and select the *JSON file* you want to import.
+1. Enter a name for the object.
+You can edit this value after import.

    ```{important}
    Object names must be unique and use PascalCase.
    ```

+1. Select a *JSON file* to import.

+   Once selected, the modal window displays the definition's external reference code (ERC).
+You can edit the ERC after import.

    ![Enter a name and select the desired JSON file.](./exporting-and-importing-object-definitions/images/03.png)

 1. Click *Import*.

-The object definition imports in the background and can take a few minutes.
+The object definition begins importing in the background and can take a few minutes.

+If the definition references picklists or objects that do not exist, Liferay automatically generates them using the external reference codes provided in the JSON file.

 ## Additional Information